jorishr/notes-on-backend/express/user_data_association-authorization.md

 In HTML swap the `req.user` for `currentUser && currentUser.isAdmin`

 ## Cascade delete
 When a `dataObject` is deleted probably it is a good idea to also remove related data that is referenced inside that dataObject.
 A good example are the Campgrounds and the comments that are related to each Campground.
-Those comments are stored in a seperate data collection in the db but are referenced inside each Campground dataObject as an array of comment references.
+Those comments are stored in a separate data collection in the db but are referenced inside each Campground dataObject as an array of comment references.